wp-plugins/ect-product-carousel/readme.txt

 **Key Features**

-* Simply generate the code for a Product Carousel
+* Simply generate the code for an Product Carousel
 * Choose to show products from the whole store or individual categories
 * Set the parameters for the slideshow such as speed, pause etc.
 * For responsive designs choose the breakpoints and number of images